shakacode/re-formality/README.md

 It's `state` record with initial values for each form field.

 #### `onSubmit`
-This handler will be triggered on form submission (only when all validators returned `Valid`).
+This handler will be triggered on form submission (only when all validators returned `Valid` or `Optional`).

 It accepts two arguments:
 1. `state`: current state of the form